asmcleod/EigenProbe/README.md

    <img title="" src="./Documentation/img/EigenProbe_as_service.jpg" title="" alt="" width="500">
 </p>

-* Observe a real-time demonstration of few-millisecond-per-pixel permittivity recover from a running experiment.
-Dark patches are low-permittivity silicon and bright patches are high permittivity (at least, at energies close to the optical phonon) of silicon oxide:
+* Below, observe a real-time demonstration of few-millisecond-per-pixel recovery of a permittivity image from a running experiment.
+Dark patches in the recovered image identify low-permittivity silicon, and bright patches identify high-permittivity (at least, at the imaging energy close to an optical phonon of) silicon oxide:
 <!-- EigenProbe-as-service_Si-SiO2grating.mp4 -->
 https://github.com/user-attachments/assets/450f8412-f051-43f9-aafa-3d0de09d1734